§ 0 · The Operating System

 The system gets smarter every day it runs

 Time itself becomes the moat.
 Every day: guest preferences deepen, demographic profiles sharpen, seasonal models adjust, churn prediction improves, menu engineering refines.
-A restaurant that's been on this system for two years has a structural advantage — the data can't be bought, only earned.
+A restaurant that's been on this system for two years has a structural advantage.
+The data can't be bought, only earned.

-Every platform feeding the central data layer daily → compounding intelligence
+every platform feeding the central data layer daily → compounding intelligence

 Industry